Lance Directory Namespace Catalog Spec¶

-Lance directory namespace is a Lance namespace implementation that stores tables in a directory structure on any local or remote storage system.
-It has gone through 2 major spec versions:
+Lance directory namespace is a catalog that stores tables in a directory structure on any local or remote storage system.
+It has gone through 2 major spec versions so far:

 - V1 (Directory Listing): A lightweight, simple 1-level namespace that discovers tables by scanning the directory.